utkarsh025/ApiAssignment/README.md

 # ApiAssignment
-GO to api folder and it has Test class which works for getting expected Json.
+Go to api folder and it has Test class which works for getting expected Json.